Cyan-Alvein/berwick-saga-editor-randomizer/README.md

 After obtaining the randomized script, use the editor to patch your rom.

 ## My script, the only file I added in this project
-I create the script "BWS_Lunatic Cyan"
+I created the script "BWS_Lunatic Cyan" for fellow gamers like myself who enjoy hard difficulty in game with everyone getting buffs.

+Buffs are awesome.
+Everyone prefers buff over nerf.
+So I buffed both player and ennemy characters.

 It took me more than 4 months to made this, fixing all bugs, testing all possibilities by replaying the patched games many times (Yeah I love this game too much), managing character balances so someone (Faye Dean Ruby Derrick...) aren't too OP

 If you wanna tip me: